 Continues development of the ability to transliterate and interpret spoken and written English.
-Emphasizes presentation factors (voice quality, facial expression, body language) and maintaining accuracy of nonverbal components.
+Emphasizes presentation factors (voice quality, facial expression, body language) and maintaining accuracy of non-verbal components.
+Prerequisite: ITP 111 with a grade of "C" or better.

-Prerequisite: ITP 111.

 ITP 201 Issues in Interpreting (3-2) 4 hrs.
-Studies the Code of Ethics from the Registry of Interpreters for the Deaf, the history of interpreting/transliterating, and laws, agencies, and professional organizations pertaining to the field.
+Studies the Code of Ethics from the Registry of Interpreters for the Deaf, the history of interpreting/transliterating, and laws, agencies and professional organizations pertaining to the field.
 Includes the role-playing and interpreter observations in a variety of professional settings.